 Busses run every 10 minutes (duration of trip about 20 minutes).
-Get off at “Fachhochschule”.
-Single ticket € 2,40, with student ID of TH Lübeck free.
+Get off at “Technische Hochschule”.
+Single ticket € 2,60, with Semesterticket of TH Lübeck free.

-From Lübeck Hauptbahnhof platform 2, train direction Szczecin Glowny (Poland), runs hourly, usually connecting with the train from Hamburg.
-Get off at Lübeck St. Jürgen, 5 minutes walk to Fachhochschule.
+From Lübeck Hauptbahnhof, train direction Szczecin Glowny (Poland), runs hourly, usually connecting with the train from Hamburg.
+Get off at Lübeck St. Jürgen, 5 minutes walk to Technische Hochschule.

-- Baltic Sea ferry lines to Travemünde (harbour, part of Lübeck):.
-Busses and trains to downtown Lübeck about 40 minutes.
+- Baltic Sea ferry lines to Travemünde (harbour, part of Lübeck): Busses and trains to downtown Lübeck take about 40 minutes.

 - By car: The TH Lübeck campus is located in the south of the city next to the "Universitätsklinikum" (clinics of the university) and the so called "Hochschulstadtteil".
 Follow B 207 direction Ratzeburg, Lauenburg, Flughafen Blankensee and look for signs for "Fachhochschule", Mönkhofer Weg.

 No tuition fees are charged by Technische Hochschule Lübeck.
 However, for online programs, media fees are due.